Now you know most of what is in a

 with a somewhat traditional example, let's say you need to write

-a makefile to create a program, expr
+a makefile to create a program, expr, that

 takes standard infix expressions and converts them to prefix